 In order to facilitate this, GTMUN attends a number of collegiate Model UN competitions throughout the fall and spring semesters.
 GTMUN has attended competitions at Harvard University, Duke University, Georgetown University, Florida State University, the University of Pennsylvania, Emory University, and the University of North Carolina-Chapel Hill, in addition to having participated in the National Model United Nations conference in New York and Washington, DC.
 GTMUN is dedicated to sending its students to a variety of conferences around the country, and as members of a Top-75 ranked program GTMUN, students are among the best-equipped to succeed at any conference they elect to attend.

-Members of the GTMUN program also assist in running the GTMUN Atlanta high school conference.
+Members of the GTMUN program also assist in running the GTMUN Atlanta high school and TechMUN collegiate conferences.
 Further information about our conferences can be found on their respective tabs above.